Creative Commons License 2023 Volume 10 Issue 1

 Pregnancy

 In addition to changes in the endocrine, metabolic, and immune systems, pregnancy results in considerable alterations in the microbiota, including a decrease in overall diversity and enrichment with Lactobacillus species.
 Freitas et al. carried out a comparison study between pregnant and non-pregnant women [47].
 These researchers found that compared to non-pregnant women, healthy pregnant women had a higher bacterial load and a lower concentration of Mycoplasma and Ureaplasma in their vaginal microbiota.
 Additionally, the investigators discovered that pregnant women had a higher prevalence of Lactobacillus species than did non-pregnant women.
-David Pacha-Herrera et al., (2020) found a similar result when they used sequence-based methods to determine that Lactobacillus spp [48]. constituted the majority of the vaginal microbiota in pregnant women.
+Pacha-Herrera et al. [48] found a similar result when they used sequence-based methods to determine Lactobacillus spp. constituted the majority of the vaginal microbiota in pregnant women.
 Surprisingly, during pregnancy, the pH dropped, the amount of vaginal discharge increased, and the vaginal microbiota also changed.
 An increase in Lactobacillus species could act as a defense against pathogens during pregnancy since, as already mentioned, they have antibacterial properties [49].

 Vaginal douching

 Vaginal douching is the practice of cleaning or cleansing the intravaginal area, ideally with a liquid solution.
 The purposes of douche use include keeping oneself clean, preventing infections by washing the vagina with douche products, particularly after having sex or menstruating, treating various illnesses, preventing pregnancy, and other cosmetic reasons.
 Douching exposes females to infections by eliminating the healthy vaginal microbiome and permitting the growth of harmful germs.
-Most research indicates that frequent vaginal douching raises the risk of pelvic inflammatory diseases, ectopic pregnancy, preterm birth, decreased fecundity, Chlamydia trachomatis illnesses, Herpes simplex type 2 disorders, and bacterial vaginosis [50, 51].
+Most research indicates that frequent vaginal douching raises the risk of pelvic inflammatory diseases, ectopic pregnancy, preterm birth, decreased fecundity, Chlamydia trachomatis illnesses, Herpes simplex type 2 disorders, and Bacterial vaginosis [50, 51].

 Vaginal microbiota in different stages of life

 Along with changes in a female's physiology and reproductive status, the vital functions and microorganisms in the reproductive tract also change.
 The composition of the microflora in the entire reproductive tract is crucial for both the ability to conceive and the maintenance of pregnancy, according to the accumulating facts.
 According to research on IVF (In-vitro Fertilization), the type of microorganisms present in the uterus interact at the time of embryo transfer, resulting in the formation of pregnancy.
-As a result of persistent behavioral and hormonal abnormalities, the vaginal microbiome significantly improves during a woman's life [52] (Figure 4).
+As a result of persistent behavioral and hormonal abnormalities, the vaginal microbiome significantly improves during a woman's life (Figure 4) [52].

 In healthy women